JavierParra/rockstar-playground/README.md

 ## How do I run these?
 There are more than a couple transpilers and not all of them are compatible with each other or with the full spec.
-The transpiler that I've tasted this with is [maiden](https://github.com/palfrey/maiden).
+The transpiler that I've tested this with is [maiden](https://github.com/palfrey/maiden).